CALL FOR PARTICIPANTS: AFROCHICANO/A SELFIES AND PERSONAL STORIES PROJECT

 WHO CAN PARTICIPATE?

 Anyone of mixed African American and Mexican American heritage over the age of 18 can participate.
 You don’t have to identify as AfroChicano.
-There are many ways people of mixed African American and Mexican American heritage self-identify, including multiracially (such as Blaxican or Afromestizo) or monoracially (such as African American, Black, Mexican American, or Chicano).
+There are many ways people of mixed African American and Mexican American heritage self-identify, including multiracially (such as Blaxican or Afromestizo/a) or monoracially (such as African American, Black, Mexican American, or Chicano/a/x).

 Participants in this study may benefit from the self-reflection required to think and write about their own identity and experience.
 Additionally, participants will contribute to the collective understanding of multiethnic and multiracial identity.